Table of Contents

-If you do not keep up with your CPAP cleaning, your sleep apnea machine can make you sick.
-Your sleep apnea machine itself is a sterile device when you first purchase it.
+If you do not clean your CPAP equipment regularly, your sleep apnea machine can make you sick.
+Your CPAP itself is a sterile device when you first purchase it.
 On its own, it will not cause illness because there are no germs present when it is new.
-After you start using the machine, any bacteria present in your equipment are your germs that are there via breathing and touching your skin.
+After you start using the machine, bacteria are introduced from your mouth and the airway into your equipment.

 To reduce the risk of illness from your CPAP device, there are steps you can take:

-- Your device should not be stored with water left in it.
-If you stop your treatment for whatever reason, make sure your device is completely dry and clean.
+- Your device should not be stored with water left in it the hose or face mask.
+If you stop your treatment for whatever reason, you will need to empty the water from the humidifier reservoir as well.
+Ensure that your device is completely dry and clean before storing it.

 - If you have a cold or flu, it is especially important to clean your device after each use.

 - Fill your humidifier with distilled water.
-This reduces the risk of bacteria and the accumulation of minerals.
+This is a recommendation by every CPAP manufacturer.
+Though some people do not think the specific water is necessary, it really is.
+It reduces the risk of bacteria and the accumulation of minerals.

 - Do not share your CPAP equipment with anyone else.
 Do not purchase used CPAP equipment.